 Reporting to the Manager, PGO, the Graduate Records and Postdoctoral Officers are the secretaries for A&P and prepare and review appeals for academic consideration and extensions beyond Maximum Program Duration.
 They are widely responsible for monitoring student registration/status (AWOL, Leaves/Withdrawals, Readmission, Letter of Permission, Program/Study Option Transfers) and progress (student progress reports, plans of study).
 They also collaborate with Institutional Analysis and Research on assembling government reporting data through Colleague.

 The Graduate Records and Postdoctoral Officers coordinate and process advisory committee forms, exam request forms, student e-thesis submission, and coursework graduation requirements, and liaise with departments to ensure student needs are met.
 They also process Postdoctoral Fellow Appointments and communicate with faculty and departments regarding PDF Terms & Conditions and the LMIA exempt process for hiring international postdoctoral scholars.
-The colleges of L, CEPS, COA and CSAHS are serviced by one Records Officer, while the colleges of CBS, OAC and OVC are serviced by the other.
+The colleges of LANG, CEPS, COA and CSAHS are serviced by one Records Officer, while the colleges of CBS, OAC and OVC are serviced by the other.

 Distributed Analyst III

 Reporting to both the Manager, PGO and CCS (Computing and Communications Services), the Distributed Analyst III is responsible for developing and converting graduate forms and workflows into a digital platform (GryphForms), and meets with students, staff, and faculty to ensure that a comprehensive solution is created, tested, and released.

 Graduate Admission Specialists